PTC-Education/DX-Resources/Curriculum Resources/DX-Exercises/IOT-with-Airtable.md

 10. Type an integer between 0- 100 in the first row of the Value column next to Motor in Airtable, which will be the percentage of full speed that the motor is run at.
 Notice that this starts the rotation of the motor.
        -  To stop the motor, enter 0 into Airtable
     #### Troubleshooting:
     - If there are any issues with these steps, restart the server and close out of the app.
-Common issues may be: faulty server startup, failure to connect the SPIKE Prime to Vuforia Spatial Toolbox, and the computer and iPhone/iPad being on different Wi-Fi networks.
+Common issues may be: faulty server startup, failure to connect the SPIKE Prime to Vuforia Spatial Toolbox, and the computer and iPhone/iPad being on different Wi-Fi networks.-->